Havannah and Three Hills Nature Reserve

 Get closer to nature and enjoy time exploring the nature reserve with friends and family either on two feet or two wheels.

 Take the kids on a nature trail.
-And keep your eyes peeled for the red squirrels!
+And keep your eyes peeled for great crested newts!

-Havannah and Three Hills Nature Reserve is home to a diverse population of wildlife including Newcastle's red squirrel population.
+Havannah and Three Hills Nature Reserve is home to a diverse population of wildlife including great crested newts, badgers and a variety of birds of conservation concern.